Privacy Policy

 • Gojoko Marketing Limited, to help us with IT, system administration and other services, so that we can provide you with our services;

-• AccountScore Limited, to help us with categorisation of your transaction data, so that we can provide you with our services; and
+• AccountScore Limited, to help us with categorisation of your transaction data, so that we can provide you with our services;

 • Paylink Solutions Limited and Paylink Outsource Services Limited trading as Paylink (ReFi), for the purpose of arranging and disbursing funds in connection with a consolidation loan granted to you by one of the credit unions we work with;